Transition Field Reps

 Some great examples of this are IT products, like computers.
 Consumers will come to you with a basic understanding of what they need.
 The “sale” is more about helping them select the right model, the correct amount of storage, or choosing between a PC and a Mac.

 I’m sure you’re saying to yourself, “virtual sales sounds way easier!”
 Before you make that decision, we should talk about the different experiences on the salesperson’s side.
-For field sales reps, if you are back to onsite visits, you have time to talk a little before your meeting, then you have an hour presentation, then you have might have some time for water-cooler talk after, all before you take the client to a 2-hour dinner.
+For field sales reps, if you are back to onsite visits, you have time to talk a little before your meeting, then you have an hour presentation, then you might have some time for water-cooler talk after, all before you take the client to a 2-hour dinner.
 In one short visit, you are getting anywhere from 1 ½ hours to 5 hours of valuable time with that client.

 For a virtual sales rep to get the same 5-hour “face time” as a field sales rep, you could be looking at a series of 7-10 separate phone calls.
 Just getting the right contact on the phone is more challenging in the virtual world.
 Most virtual sales reps are making anywhere from 5-10 dials for every connection.
-Think of it this way: it’s easier to not answer, or hang up the phone, than it is to dismiss someone standing right in front of you.
+Think of it this way: it’s easier to not answer, or hang up the phone than it is to dismiss someone standing right in front of you.
 Once the virtual sales rep finally gets the contact on the phone, they also have less time to ‘hook’ them.
 A virtual talk track has to be short and to the point.
 Unlike their field sales counterparts who have anywhere from 30-60 minute presentation times, virtual sales reps have MAYBE 10-15 minutes to get to the value AND bridge the client to the follow-up call.
 It means those virtual sales reps have to do their discovery homework and have to craft their message with the client’s needs at the top of their mind.

 Whether you’re hiring sales reps or job searching for a field sales or virtual sales role, I hope these nuggets of information helped you!